 The size of the group depends on the barge scheduled on the tour.
 The capacity of the barges varies between 12 and 26 participants.

-The principal countries represented by our cycling guests are: United States, Canada, United Kingdom, Italy, Australia, France, Germany, and Spain.
+The main countries represented by our cycling guests are: United States, Canada, United Kingdom, Australia and France.
 However we regularly welcome South Africans and Japanese guests.

 The Zwaan is specialized in Bike and Barge tours in the Netherlands, Belgium.
 On board of the Zwaan you find a cosy dining room, a sun deck/a deck for the bicycles.
 All 7 cabins are provided with running water (hot and cold), private shower and toilet, 220 voltage and central heating.
 There is limited storage space in the cabin.
 We recommend 1 suitcase per person.
 You can slide the suitcase under the bed.
 The Zwaan is known for the high quality of the meals and the friendly atmosphere on board.
 The crew consists of the captain, chef and hostess for 14/15 guests.